gingerkombucha/ratings/README.md

-# ratings
+# Ratings
+Executive Summary
 Ratings and reviews are used to examine key metrics in products, services, as well a financial planning.
 This analysis uses data analytics to predict ratings and reviews for Yelp in particular with wide application for other businesses.
+The algorithms tried in this project included machine learning techniques that can work with unbalanced datasets that could have missing values.
+The project came to the conclusion that Random Forest, a machine learning algorithm, is best suited compared to linear regression which was not able to handle the complexity of the dataset.
+Datasets that have complex variable relationships such as the attributes for restaurants that were examined in the Yelp dataset cannot always be depicted by linear relationships.
+Another method explored was bootstrap aggregation which came with its own limitations such as overfitting the dataset.